 Once your dog has a good understanding of each command, you can use treats less frequently.
 Be sure in the early days of training, when you're using a lot of treats, that you cut back on your dog's meals accordingly.

 Some people love taking off-leash walks with their dogs.
 It's debatable whether or not this is a good idea in any situation, but it's never a good idea to allow your deaf dog off the leash in unfenced areas.

 Even the most well-trained dog can get distracted, and you can't simply use a come command or an emergency recall to keep a deaf dog from a dangerous situation.
 For the dog's safety, keep him on a leash.

-It's important to slowly work on having your dog remain comfortable with having someone come up behind him and touch him.
-Initially, deaf dogs may find this startling, especially if they are touched while sleeping.
-Startling a dog can lead to him snarling or snapping out of fear, much in the same way a person might yell out if someone sneaks up and startles them.
+Deaf dogs may be initially startled by a person unexpectedly touching them to gain their attention, especially if they are touched while sleeping.
+Startling a dog can lead to it snarling or snapping out of fear, much in the same way a person might yell out if someone sneaks up and startles them.

-Practice touching your dog very gently on his shoulder and back.
-Give him treats immediately following the touch.
-Try to do this often throughout the day, and soon your dog will learn that having someone touch them from behind means good things are about to happen for him.
+Practice touching your dog very gently on the shoulder and back.
+Give treats immediately following the touch.
+Try to do this often throughout the day, and soon your dog will learn that having someone touch them from behind means good things are about to happen.

 A common mistake many new owners of deaf dogs make is not talking while they give their non-verbal commands.
 Just because the dog can't hear you doesn't mean you should remain silent; often your body language can appear unnatural if you give a command silently.

 To ensure the visual commands come naturally to you and translate easily to your dog, go ahead and speak the words of a command as you perform the action.